Skip to content

 Proto-Hick:

-*wesu pu = enclosed hole, burrow-dwelling
+*wesu pu = within an enclosure, enclosed interior

 Maritime / Proto-Seneran: